VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

 Whilst the VIF test appears to be inconclusive, between the VIF results and the visualisation techniques, it was clear that there were some levels of multicollinearity in this dataset.
 In order to undertake analysis methods such as logistic regression, this needed to be removed.
 To do this, the highest correlated mmetabollite pairs (threshold of 0.95) were extracted from the correlation matrix that was used to build the visualisation techniques.
 These variables were then removed from the dataset before the rest of the analyses took place.
 A list of these highly correlated metabolite pairs and there are correlation values can be found in the additional tables document (document three).
 ### PCA
+   * #### Visualisation
+      * Production of a scatter graph colour coded by cognative status revealed that data contained no specific clusters
+      * Elbow plot did not show a clear change to indicate a specifically optimal number of principle components
+   * Explained Variance Ratio indicated that the first 40 (out of a potential 45) components would explain 95% of the variance in the data
+      * The first 29 components would explain 80% of the variance

 ### PLS-DA